hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-bloodpressure-intro.md

   - `Observation.value[x]` element **SHOULD** be omitted
   - an Observation without a systolic or diastolic result value, **SHOULD** include a reason why the data is absent in `Observation.component.dataAbsentReason`

-<p class="request-for-feedback">Specific feedback is sought on the proposal to remove Must Support from Observation.performer element.
-This element is not flagged as must support in similar profiles in other implementation guides, such as US Core and IPS, and it lacks a counterpart in AUCDI R1 with no inclusion planned for the R2 roadmap.
-Given that the current guidance and description are quite general, it is proposed future revisions should focus on utilising feedback from distinct use cases (such as patient-reported versus provider-reported observations) to provide more specific guidance.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-44588">FHIR-44588</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the proposal to remove Must Support from Observation.performer element across all AU Core Vital Signs and Measurements profiles.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-44786">FHIR-44786</a>.</p>